Spanners for Directed Transmission Graphs: Spanners for Directed Transmission Graphs

 \LinesNumbered

-Next, we analyze the running time. \begin{lemma} Algorithm~\ref{alg:NNedgeselection} has a total running time of $O(n\log^6 n)$ and uses $O(n \log\log n)$ space. \end{lemma} \begin{proof} It takes $O(n\log n)$ to compute the compressed quadtree and to find the neighboring pairs as in Lemma~\ref{lem:augmentingwithwspd}.
-The total time for creating and merging the dynamic nearest neighbor structures is $O(n \log^4 n)$: every time a site is inserted, the size of the NN structure that contains it increases by a factor of at least two.
-Thus, each site is inserted $O(\log n)$ times at an amortized cost of $O(\log^3 n)$.
+The edges selected by Algorithm~\ref{alg:NNedgeselection} have the same properties as the edges selected by Algorithm~\ref{alg:edgeselection}.
+Thus, by Lemma~\ref{lem:edgeapproximation} we obtain a $t$-spanner $H$.
+Next, we analyze the running time. \begin{lemma} Algorithm~\ref{alg:NNedgeselection} has a total running time of $O(n\log^5 n)$ and it requires $O(n)$ space. \end{lemma} \begin{proof} It takes $O(n\log n)$ to compute the compressed quadtree and to find the neighboring pairs as in Lemma~\ref{lem:augmentingwithwspd}.
+Initializing the nearest neighbor structures $S_v$ at the leaves $v$ takes $O(n)$ time.

+Consider now the preprocessing phases at internal nodes $v$.
+That is the construction of $S_v$ from $S_w$ where $w$ is a child of $v$, by inserting into it the active sites from structures $S_{w'}$ from the children $w' \neq w$ of $v$.
+Since $S_w$ is the largest structure among the structures of the children of $v$, each time a site is inserted, the size of the nearest neighbor structure that contains it increases by a factor of at least two.
+Thus, each site is inserted $O(\log n)$ times.
+By Theorem~\ref{thm:chandynamicNN} each such insertion takes $O(\log^3 n)$ time.
+So the total time it takes to perform all these insertions is $O(n\log^4 n)$.

+For the edge selection, consider two nodes $v$ and $w$ in $T$ whose cells are neighbors.
+For each site $r$ in $R = R_{\sigma_w} \cup m_{\sigma_w}$, we perform one nearest neighbor query at line~\ref{line:firstNNquery} of Algorithm~\ref{alg:NNedgeselection} (the initial query with $r$).
+We now evaluate what is the total time spent performing these \emph{initial queries}.

+By Lemma~\ref{lem:volume} each cell has $O(c^2)$ neighbors so each site $m_{\sigma_w}$ generates $O(c^2)$ queries.
+The total number of sites $m_{\sigma_w}$ is equal to the number of nodes in $T$, which is $O(n)$.
+Therefore the total number of initial nearest neighbor queries generated by sites $m_{\sigma_w}$ is $O(n)$.

+Each site is assigned to $R_{\sigma_w}$ for at most two nodes $w$ and may generate $O(c^2)$ nearest neighbor queries when we process the neighboring cells of each such cell ${\sigma_w}$.
+Therefore the total number of initial nearest neighbor queries generated by sites in sets $R_{\sigma_w}$ is also $O(n)$.

+By Theorem~\ref{thm:chandynamicNN} the time it takes to perform a query is $O(\log^2n)$ so the total time spent by initial queries is $O(n\log^2 n)$.

+For each edge that we create in the while loop of line~\ref{line:NNwhile}, we perform at most two deletions, one insertion and one additional nearest neighbor query.
+Since $H$ has $O(n)$ edges, the total time required to perform these operations is $O(n\log^5 n)$ by Theorem~\ref{thm:chandynamicNN}.